jsmolka/blog/content/posts/horizons/index.md

 Something wicked this way comes
 Something wicked this way comes
 -->
 The album ends with [Something Wicked](https://www.youtube.com/watch?v=CDq5TO05NcQ).
-Previous outro songs tended to be on the quieter side and this one is no exception until its climax.
+Previous outro songs tended to be on the quieter side, and this one is no exception until its climax.
 It begins calm with just a piano and then layers in strings and other instruments over the next verses.
 It doesn't adhere to the ABABCB song structure and instead feels like a carefully crafted narrative of a person slowly being overwhelmed by an unknown evil.

 > The crucifix in my hand's a lie<br>
 > 'Cause nothing ever kills you<br>